marzhall/DataDeduplicator/readme.txt

 each field separated by a comma.

-Once the data is loaded and parsed, users can select a row by its line number, and get an ordered list of records in response of most -> least related records.
+Once the data is loaded and parsed, users can select a row by its line number, and get an ordered list of records in order of most -> least related records.